amd/amd_hsmp/README.md

 Loading
 -------

-Family 0x1A, model 0x00-0x1F and future platforms(new platforms):
+Family 0x1A, model 0x00-0x1F, model 0x50-0x5F and future platforms(new platforms):
 ---------------------------------------------------
 If the HSMP module was installed using modules_install, you can use the modprobe command to load the module.